mava/Nova-LaTeX/LaTeX.novaextension/README.md

 This way it’s also possible to open a single `.tex` file in Nova and just build it, with no need to first choose a project for the corresponding window.
 <!-- “You have not yet chosen a project for this window.” -->

-The cool stuff (smart code completion, contextual hover information, issue reports) is provided by the [TexLab Language Server](https://github.com/latex-lsp/texlab).
-Nova’s implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is great, and TexLab’s implementation of the LSP for LaTeX is great&#8239;—&#8239;why reinvent the wheel?
-In fact, this extension uses nothing more than Nova’s Language Server Extension template (and so it can be run with other language servers; for example, [Digestif](https://github.com/astoff/digestif)).

 Syntax highlighting, symbolization, and folding are based on the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsers [tree-sitter-latex](https://github.com/latex-lsp/tree-sitter-latex) and [tree-sitter-bibtex](https://github.com/latex-lsp/tree-sitter-bibtex).

 LaTeX ⇌ PDF synchronization just works thanks to [Skim](https://skim-app.sourceforge.io)’s implementation of the magic of [SyncTeX](https://github.com/jlaurens/synctex).

+The cool stuff (smart code completion, contextual hover information, issue reports) is provided by the [TexLab Language Server](https://github.com/latex-lsp/texlab).
+Nova’s implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is great (and it’s even better since Nova&nbsp;14), and TexLab’s implementation of the LSP for LaTeX is great&#8239;—&#8239;why reinvent the wheel?

 I cobbled together this extension around my (perhaps idiosyncratic) LaTeX workflow, and I’ve been happily doing all my TeXing in Nova ever since.
 Hopefully, other LaTeX users may find this extension useful, too!